Sweet Potatoes (2)

 Freshly Ground Black Pepper (2 pinches)

 On a clean counter surface, make a big well with the

 All-Purpose Flour (3 1/2 cups)

 and spoon the pumpkin sweet potato mixture into it.
 Crack the

 on top.
 Then use a fork to start beating the eggs while you start to incorporate the wet ingredients into the flour.
 Switch to using your clean hands to bring the dough into a smooth ball.

 Knead the dough a couple of times to make sure it is well incorporated, but don't over handle it.
 Form it into a loaf and slice it into thin little slices.
 Make each slice into a thin, long log by rolling the slice under your hands back and forth.
 Then cut each slice into little 1-inch pieces.

 Roll each piece over the back of a fork to make the signature ridges and lay them out on a lined sheet pan to hold them.

 Get a large pot of water on to boil, and salt it generously.
-This is a lot of gnocchi.
-So I boiled them in 5 batches.
+This is a lot of gnocchi, so I boiled them in 5 batches.
 Let them cook for a couple of minutes until they float to the top.
 As they float to the top, fish them out with a slotted spoon or fine mesh strainer and transfer them to a plate.
-Reserve some of the water.
+Reserve 1 1/2 cups of the water.

-Then add the remaining Butter (1/2 stick) to the skillet along with the Fresh Sage (1 bunch) and Garlic (2 clove).
+.
 Let the sage and garlic fry in the butter for another 3-4 minutes until the sage leaves are crisp.
 Transfer sage on a plate and discard the garlic.
-Whisk the All-Purpose Flour (2 tablespoon) in until the butter thickens into a paste.
-Then whisk in the Milk (2 tablespoon).